natachasousa/IAED/README.md

-# IAED
-Introduction to Algorithms and Data Structures @ IST
+Project developed in Introduction to Algorithms and Data Structures class @ IST